aliemirkoca/aliemirkoca/README.md

 As a student, I focus on building end-to-end projects that demonstrate my skills:
 * Analyzing diverse datasets to uncover actionable insights.
 * Training and evaluating predictive machine learning models.
-* Developing robust REST APIs with .NET Core to serve these models or manage data.
+* Developing backend services and APIs with .NET Core.
 * Creating C# desktop applications to provide user-friendly interfaces for data-driven processes.

 ---